 - Ceasing of all hostilities.
 All conflict between signatory parties of the treaty would stop.

 - Establishment of the Great Sioux Reservation.
-This included all of South Dakota west of the Missouri River, encompassing the sacred Black Hills and additional hunting grounds, providing a significant and defined geographical homeland for the Sioux.
+This included all of South Dakota west of the Missouri River, including the sacred Black Hills and additional hunting grounds, providing a significant and defined geographical homeland for the Sioux.

 - Provision of specialists to the tribes.
 The government would provide a physician, teachers, carpenters, engineers, blacksmiths, and other skilled professionals to the tribes.